arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/mkr-1000-web-server-ap-mode/mkr-1000-web-server-ap-mode.md

 ---
-title: 'Web Server Access Point (AP) Mode with MKR 1000'
+title: 'Web Server Access Point (AP) Mode with MKR 1000 WiFi'
 difficulty: advanced
 compatible-products: [mkr-1000-wifi]
 description: 'Learn how to set up your board as an access point, allowing other devices to connect to it.'